rajbos/rajbos.github.io/_posts/2019-01-21-Setting-up-Azure-Monitor-to-trigger-your-Azure-Function.md

 ![](/images/2019_01_21_Azure_Monitor_Architecture.png)

 ## Steps
-To configure Azure Monitor to send all activities into an EventHub and then into our Function, you need to execute several steps.
+To configure Azure Monitor to send all activities into an EventHub and then into our Function, you'll need to execute several steps.

 1. Create a new event hub
 1. Configure the Activity Monitor to send the changes into the event hub